Inslee, Ferguson renew push for ban on assault weapons in Washington

 A federal law protects gun manufacturers and sellers from liability in some circumstances, such as a gun being stolen from a shop without the owners knowing, but Congress allowed states to pass their own laws regulating sales.

-Ferguson said the proposed law would add liability to manufacturers and sellers if they are irresponsible.
-If such weapons get into the wrong hands as a result of the seller's actions, then a lawsuit can be brought.
+Under the proposed law discussed Monday, Ferguson said manufacturers and sellers could be held liable if they are irresponsible.
+If such weapons got into the wrong hands as a result of the seller's actions, then a lawsuit could be brought.

 Sen. Jamie Pedersen, D-Seattle, and Rep. David Hackney, D-Tukwila, will sponsor the bill.